mcnedward/numberprinter/README.md

 # numberprinter
-Convert numbers to their English word of Roman numeral.
+Convert numbers to their English word or Roman numeral.